-When producing food and beverage products it is an utmost priority to ensure that these would be safe for human consumption.
+When producing food and beverage products, it is an utmost priority to ensure that these would be safe for human consumption.
 The general aim of the unit is to give learners an insight into the safety requirements that govern the food and beverage manufacturing industry.
+This unit focuses on the techniques used to minimize microorganisms in critical areas of the food production and storage facilities.